shyamanurag/123trade/TRUEDATA_README.md

 ### Common Issues

 1. **Connection Failed**
-   - Check your TrueData credentials
+   - Check your ShareKhan credentials
    - Verify internet connection
-   - Ensure TrueData account is active
+   - Ensure ShareKhan account is active

 2. **No Data Received**
    - Check if symbols are valid